Neural Random Forest Imitation: Neural Random Forest Imitation

 \subsection{Imitation Learning}

 Finally, a neural network that imitates the random forest is trained.
 The network learns the decision boundaries from the generated data and approximates the same function as the random forest.
-The network architecture is based on a fully-connected network with one or multiple hidden layers.
-The dimension of the input and output data is the same as of the random forest, i.e. a $N$-dimensional input and $C$-dimensional output.
-Each hidden layer is followed by a ReLU activation function \cite{Nair:2010:ReLU}.
-The last fully connected layer is using a softmax activation function.
+The network architecture is based on a fully connected network with one or multiple hidden layers.
+The data dimensions are the same as those of the random forest, i.e., an $N$-dimensional input and $C$-dimensional output.
+Each hidden layer is followed by a ReLU activation~\citep{covmap_Nair:2010:ReLU}.
+The last fully connected layer is using a softmax activation.

 For training, we generate input-target pairs $(x, y)$ as described in the last section.
-Additionally, the data samples $x$ are normalized by subtracting the mean $f_{\text{mean}}$ and subsequently dividing by the absolute maximum $f_{\text{absmax}}$ per feature.
-These training examples are feed into the training process to teach the network predicting the same results as the random forest.
+These training examples are fed into the training process to teach the network to predict the same results as the random forest.
 To avoid overfitting, the data is generated on-the-fly so that each training example is unique.
-In this way, we learn an efficient representation of the decision boundaries and are able to transform random forest into neural networks implicitly.
+In this way, we learn an efficient representation of the decision boundaries and are able to transform random forests into neural networks implicitly.
 In addition to that, the training is performed end-to-end on the generated data, and we can easily integrate the original training data.